onap/policy-parent/docs/development/devtools/smoke/clamp-ac-participant-protocol-smoke.rst

 - Observe PARTICIPANT_REGISTER going from participant to runtime
 - Observe PARTICIPANT_REGISTER_ACK going from runtime to participant
-- Observe PARTICIPANT_PRIME going from runtime to participant

 3.2 Participant Deregistration
 ==============================